The Source Hiking Trail and Rekindling Romance in Nevis

 Reggie assured us that The Source hike would be a piece of cake.
 Problem was, I was enjoying a piece of cake and the latest in a long line of Carib Beers when he said it.
-Yeah, I won’t be confused with any island’s top athlete any time soon, but I wasn’t about to let anything stand in the way of fulfilling my wife’s hiking desires.
+Yeah, I won’t be confused with any island’s top athlete any time soon.
+At the same time, though, I wasn’t about to let anything stand in the way of fulfilling the wife’s hiking desires.

 What is The Source

-Hiking The Source
+Traversing The Source Hiking Trail

 In a word, it’s thrilling, especially if you, like us, get to experience The Source while hiking in a small group.
 With just the three of us on the trail (there was NO ONE else up there) we were really able to listen to the sounds of the rainforest and feel the living, breathing natural wonder all around us.
 It’s truly amazing trekking through the bush with clouds passing all around you, the temperature dropping as you climb higher and higher.

-If you don’t stop as often as we did to take pictures, admire the surroundings (or in my case catch your breath), you’ll reach the imposing sight pictured at left in under two hours.
-This is where it gets really tricky, especially if you fear heights.
+If you don’t stop as often as we did to take pictures, admire the surroundings (or in my case catch your breath), you’ll reach the imposing sight pictured above in under two hours.
+This is where it gets really tricky.
+That goes double if you fear heights.

 It’s pretty cool to think when standing here that for centuries a good portion of Nevis’ fresh water has emanated from this one, singular spot.
 What’s even better, though, is drinking the water itself.
-Completely fresh, natural and absolutely the greatest reward after such a challenging trek.
+Completely fresh, natural, and absolutely the greatest reward after such a challenging trek.

 The hike back is just as challenging as the way up.
 If you’re smart, though, you’ll have a full bottle of Nevis’ finest spring water to cool your thirst all the way down.